joaobaptista03/joaobaptista03/README.md

 #### Currently finishing my Bachelor's Degree in Software Engineering at Minho University.
 Afterwards, I'll be starting my Masters Degree, also in Software Engineering.

-#### Currently in an Summer Internship at Checkmarx, in Braga - Portugal.
+#### At the moment I'm in an Summer Internship at Checkmarx, in Braga - Portugal.

 #### The repositories started with "UMinho" are projects developed in the course.
 All the others are Own Projects that I developed in order to enhance my programming skills.